-- 1. Become familiar with Activity Code: Applicants should become familiar with the activity code(s) for which support is being requested.
-A comprehensive list of all activity codes, with their descriptions, is available on the Activity Codes Search Results website. - 2.
-Refer to your specific NOFO: Refer to your specific NOFO for specific information associated with the award mechanism, including special application instructions. - The NOFO will specify the types of Other Components that should be used when preparing the application, whether each component is optional or required, and any restrictions on the number of times each component can be included in an application. - 3.
+- Become familiar with Activity Code: Applicants should become familiar with the activity code for which support is being requested.
+These include many "R" activity codes, as well as some "DP," "G," "S," and "U" activity codes.
+A comprehensive list of all activity codes, with their descriptions, is available on NIH's Research Career Development (K) Awards Kiosk page. - 2.
+Refer to your specific NOFO: Refer to your NOFO for specific information associated with the award mechanism, including the eligibility requirements, review criteria, award provisions, any special application instructions, and names of individuals who may be contacted for additional or clarifying information prior to application submission. - NOFOs and other guidelines are available on the NIH research training career development web page. - Opportunities for various career award opportunities are issued periodically in the NIH Guide for Grants and Contracts. - Some individual K-series programs supported by the NIH include a delayedaward activation and/or two award phases (e.g., K22, K99/R00).
+NIH intramural researchers may be eligible to apply for these awards.
+The NOFO will include any additional and/or specific instructions that must be followed when applying for such support. - 3.
 Contact Awarding Component: Applicants are encouraged to consult with the NIH Scientific/Research contact of the appropriate awarding component prior to submitting an application, as eligibility criteria, support levels, and availability of awards may vary among NIH Institutes or Centers and other PHS agencies.